Blog

 So let’s think about it for a second.

-- California’s in the grip of a historic drought.
+• California is in the grip of recent droughts.
 We water our plants far less than we used to.

 Trees don’t get cholera or hepatitis.
 E. coli don’t faze them.
 What’s waste to you is a smorgasbord to a tree, loaded with life-giving fluid and nutrients.